A Note on Weak Saturation Number of Trees: Introduction

 \section{Introduction}

 We follow ~\cite{murty2008graph} for graph theory notation.
 Throughout, we consider only simple, finite, and undirected graphs.
+We use $V(G)$ and $E(G)$ to denote the vertex set and edge set of a graph $G$, respectively, and $v(G)$ and $e(G)$ to denote the number of vertices and edges of $G$.
 Given a graph $F$, a graph $G$ is said to be weakly $F$-saturated if its non-edges can be added one by one in a specific order, such that each newly added edge forms a new copy of $F$.
 For any integer $n$, the weak saturation number of $F$, denoted $\text{w-sat}(n, F)$, is the minimum size of an $n$-vertex weakly $F$-saturated graph.
 This process produces a sequence of graphs, each with one additional edge, culminating in the complete graph $K_n$.
 This process is also referred to as an $F$-bootstrap percolation process.
 Bollobás~\cite{bollobas1968weakly} introduced both notions in 1968 and conjectured that $\text{w-sat}(n,K_k)={k\choose 2}-1+(n-k)(k-2)$ for any $n\geq k$, a result later proved by Lov\'asz in~\cite{lovasz1977flats}.
 Lov\'asz's proof involves flats in matroids representable over fields and is somewhat mysterious, given that this is a purely combinatorial problem.
 Consequently, several researchers have studied these problems, offering various proofs, including those by Frankl~\cite{frankl1982extremal}, Kalai~\cite{kalai1984weakly}, Alon~\cite{alon1985extremal}, and Yu~\cite{yu1993extremal}.
 It remains an open question whether a truly elementary combinatorial proof exists, as none of the above qualify.
 Determining the exact values of weak saturation numbers is generally very difficult.
-Aside from the complete graphs discussed above, a recent result states that $\text{w-sat}(n,K_{t,t})={t\choose 2} + (t-1)(n-2t+1)$, which was proved in~\cite{kronenberg2021weak} using the elegant linear algebra method.
+Aside from the complete graphs discussed above, a recent result states that $\text{w-sat}(n,K_{t,t})={t\choose 2} + (t-1)(n-t/2+1)$, with $t\geq 2$ and $n\geq 3t-3$, which was proved in~\cite{kronenberg2021weak} using the elegant linear algebra method.
 We also highlight a recent combinatorial approach by Terekhov and Zhukovskii~\cite{terekhov2023weak}, which provides precise weak saturation numbers for certain graphs.